-That’s why you should create a schedule and stick to it at all cost.
+That’s why you should create a schedule and stick to it at all costs.
 It’s easy to feel as if you’re in the vacation mode without the regular 9 to 5 work schedule to keep you in check.
-So develop a daily list of tasks that will help you stay on top of your things.
+Develop a daily list of tasks that will help you stay on top of your things.
 Set weekly and monthly goals and stick to them.

 Let’s imagine that you want to take a course or take off some time between jobs.
 Would your savings cover your costs of living?
 If you’re toying with the idea of a career break, you need to measure the number of months your savings will sustain you realistically while you prepare your next move.

 If you check that and see that your funds fall short of the required amount of time, measure how long you will need to stay employed to make enough money for making that leap comfortable.
-Calculating that and having a precise figure and time frame in your mind will keep you focused on your plan and optimistic about the future.
+Calculating that and having a precise figure and time frame in your mind will keep you focused on your plan to manage your finances and be optimistic about the future.

 When in between jobs, it’s easy to become desperate and start applying for every job you see online.
 Remember that sending a generic resume to as many employers as possible won’t help you land the job you want.
-Don’t just apply for every job that is available.
+Don’t just apply for every available job.